stacklane/docs/🗄/Article/scripting/queries.md

 Querying a model [contained](/🗄/Article/models/containers.md) by a parent model is performed in much the same way as any other model query.
-The main difference is that these queries must first specify a parent selector:
+The main difference is that these queries must first specify a parent selector.

 ## Specific Parent